 From 6 June, restrictions have been further relaxed as part of the COVID-19 WA roadmap to

 help get Western Australians back to work safely and begin the process of restarting the State’s economy.

 See WA State website for full details: https://www.wa.gov.au/organisation/department-of-the-premier-and-cabinet/covid-19-coronavirus-wa-roadmap

 Every Western Australian needs to play their part to help stop the spread of COVID-19.
 This means following good hygiene habits and social distancing.

 For more information see Australian Government advice for social distancing.

-Social distancing, good hygiene and the 4 square metre rule apply to all activities.
+Physical distancing, good hygiene and the 2 square metre rule will apply to all activities permitted in Phase 3

 For more information on Phase 2 easing of restrictions please read WA Government's frequently asked questions.